EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 For a full list of customisations that can be passed to the cf-operator installation take a look at the [Helm Chart](https://hub.helm.sh/charts/quarks/cf-operator).

 ### 2. Do you have a Docker Image?
 Do you need to convert your you BOSH release into a Docker Image, or does this exist already?
 If the answer is 'yes, I have a Docker Image of my release', then you can go ahead and skip the rest of this section.

-If you're still reading, then the first step is to convert your BOSH release to a Docker Image; Quarks recommends Fissile for this purpose.
+* ### Converting Releases to Docker Images with Fissile If you're still reading, the first step is to convert your BOSH release to a Docker Image; Quarks recommends Fissile for this purpose.

 <section class="boxout">
 <p>Currently there are no releases published on the Fissile Github page, and while this isn't documented, the latest Fissile builds can be retrieved from this S3 Bucket rather than building Fissile yourself: s3://cf-opensusefs2/fissile/develop/</p>